SwithinTan/EECS6322_Reproducibility_Challeng_Project/Report.md

 #### Difficulties

 1. Data Availability: Dataset downloader provided by the author has been deprecated, and the size of dataset is relatively large (~70GB), which causes some trouble when I was trying to ingest dataset.
 This problem has been solved by downloading original datasets and saving to another drive.
 2. Limited Computation Power and long training time: As the training dataset is huge, the training time increases.
+Also, training on google colab for more than 12 hours is likely to corrupt accidentally.
+And once the training crashes, the model will not be saved.
+One solution is to save the best performance model so far onto google drive while training, and once crash happens, reloading the saved checkpoints from google drive again.

-#### Future
+#### Future Direction

 1. For now, I have only tested on one classification model, ResNet50.
 As an result, the conclusion that is drawn form this research could be dependent on the classifier.
 However, due to the limit of time and computation power, I haven't tried other classifiers.
 In the future research, other classification models like VGG could be introduced and test if the result is independent from the kind of classification model that used or not.
 2. In this reproduction project, and in the verfication of claim 1, I only used one class - airplane for training   and comparing 5 trained models.
 That could be the reason why the verification of claim 1 is not successful compared with the verfication of claim 2.
 Because it's supposed to be using all 20 classes for the 5 models' training.
 I tried to train one model with all 20 classes, however, the program crashed after 20 hours training.
 I will try to redesign and reimplement this reproduction project if computation power and time allows in the future.